The KPZ fixed point: Path integral formulas

 \vs

 {\bf Acknowledgements.} JQ and KM were supported by the Natural Sciences and Engineering Research Council of Canada.
 JQ was also supported by a Killam research fellowship.
-DR was supported by Conicyt Basal-CMM, by Programa Iniciativa Cient\'ifica Milenio grant number NC130062 through Nucleus Millenium Stochastic Models of Complex and Disordered Systems, and by Fondecyt Grant 1160174.
+DR was supported by Conicyt Basal-CMM Proyecto/Grant PAI AFB-170001, by Programa Iniciativa Cient\'ifica Milenio grant number NC120062 through Nucleus Millenium Stochastic Models of Complex and Disordered Systems, and by Fondecyt Grants 1160174 and 1201914.

 [heading=apa]